koss-lebedev/bootstrap-duration-picker/README.md

     // defines whether to show days or not
     showDays: true,

-    // callback function that is passed value in seconds every time duration is changed
+    // callback function that triggers every time duration is changed
+    //   value - duration in seconds
+    //   isInitializing - bool value
-    onChanged: function (value) {
+    onChanged: function (value, isInitializing) {

-        console.log(value);
+        // isInitializing will be `true` when the plugin is initialized for the
+        // first time or when it's re-initialized by calling `setValue` method console.log(value, isInitializing);
     }
 });
 ```